leoremerson/leoremerson/README.md

 ## About Me

-- 🚀 **Starting my journey as a dev** with the programming course on Oracle.
+- 🚀 **Starting my journey as a dev** with the programming course on ONE (Oracle Next Education)- Alura.
 - 💼 **Working as a System Operator** at Akkodis, applying my technical knowledge on digital mapping for Apple Maps.
 - 🌱 **Studying Environmental Management**, aiming to integrate technology and sustainability into innovative solutions.
 - 🌍 **I speak a few languages**: Portuguese, English, Spanish, German, and Brazilian Sign Language — a skill that allows me to connect with different cultures and communities.